phaller/experiments_java/Exercises.md

 ## Exercise 2

-- Create at least 3 different types of collections, and initialize them with 100'000 random integers.
+- Create at least 3 different types of collections (e.g., `ArrayList`, `LinkedList`, and `Vector`), and initialize them with 100'000 random integers.
 In order to generate pseudo-random numbers utilize the class `java.util.Random`.

 - Make use of a *seed value* to ensure all collections contain exactly the same elements.